 What is the RANK Function?

-The RANK Function is categorized as a Statistical function.
-The function returns the statistical rank of a given value within a supplied array of value.
-Thus, it determines the position of a value in an array.
+The RANK Function is categorized as an Excel Statistical function.
+The function returns the statistical rank of a given value within a supplied array of values.
+Thus, it determines the position of a specific value in an array.

 The RANK function uses the following arguments:

-- Number (required argument) – It is the value for which we need to find the rank.
+- Number (required argument) – This is the value for which we need to find the rank.

-- Ref (required argument) – It can be a list of or an array of or reference to numbers
+- Ref (required argument) – Can be a list of, or an array of, or reference to, numbers.

-- Order (optional argument) – It is a number that specifies how the ranking will be done (ascending or descending order).
+- Order (optional argument) – This is a number that specifies how the ranking will be done (ascending or descending order).